SystemsApproach/security/intro.rst

 applications above.
 The narrowness of the waist refers to its limited
 functionality: global addressing and a best-effort packet delivery model.
 Conspicuously missing from that waist is any sort of security capability.
+The best-effort packet delivery model included a "default open" setting: if you knew the destination address of a host, you could send it a packet.

+.. could include something about decentralization

 The Morris Worm served as something of a wake-up call to the early developers of the Internet by highlighting just how vulnerable it was.
 By the early 1990s the first firewalls had appeared, allowing the default "accept any packet from anywhere" behavior of the Internet to be changed.
-These devices filtered packets based on information in the TCP and IP headers, and were sometimes implemented as part of the functionality of a router.
+These devices filtered packets based on information in the TCP and IP headers, and could be implemented in both hosts and routers.
 By 1994 they were common enough that applications such as FTP (the file transfer protocol) adapted to work with them.

 Also in the early 1990s, the Internet was growing quickly enough to make it clear that IP version 4 (IPv4), with 32-bit addresses, would eventually run